Retail operations intelligence platform

 • Advanced analytics and deeper financial insight

-• Inventory forecasting and predictive reorder support
+• Predictive inventory planning and reorder support

 • Supplier performance tracking